- Apply nowThe program starts once a year

 By the end of the 2nd year, you’ve had an introduction to all the different areas within the profession.
 You know how the world of Chemistry fits together and are ready to choose: what will be your specialization?

-DO YOU HAVE WHAT IT TAKES?
 ANALYTICAL SCIENCES TALENT PROGRAM

 Are you up for an extra challenge?
 Are you ambitious and motivated to get the most out of your studies and yourself?
 Then apply for a place in the Analytical Sciences Talent Program.
 This program offers extra study hours and a scholarship.
 It gives you the edge in the job market.